 The Denver Metroplex redesign may involve changes in aircraft flight paths and altitudes in certain areas.
 The City of Cherry Hills Village is currently in the arrival and departure path for both DIA and Centennial Airport.
 These changes could substantially increase flight traffic over the Village, as much as a flight every few minutes.

 Community Meeting with Congresswoman DeGette

-The Community Meeting with Congresswoman DeGette scheduled for March 23, 2018 had to be cancelled due to unforeseen circumstances.
-Staff is working to reschedule this meeting.
+The Community Meeting with Congresswoman DeGette has been rescheduled for June 15, 2018.
 Topics will include the the Denver Metroplex airspace redesign.